European Train Control System: Germany

 In 2011, the installation of ETCS L2 (SRS 2.3.0d) was ordered for 14 Mio EUR following the reconstruction and enhancement of the railway line Berlin-Rostock.
 A first part of 35 km was finished at the end of 2013 between Lalendorf and Kavelstorf, but never went into service.

 The newly built Ebensfeld–Erfurt segment of Nuremberg–Erfurt high-speed railway as well as the Erfurt–Leipzig/Halle high-speed railway and the upgraded Erfurt–Eisenach segment of the Halle–Bebra railway are equipped with ETCS L2.
 The north-eastern part (Erfurt–Leipzig/Halle) is in commercial use since December 2015 exclusively with ETCS L2 SRS 2.3.0d.
 The southern part (Ebensfeld–Erfurt) started test running and driver training in the end of August 2017 and regular operation with ETCS L2 in December 2017.
 Starting in December 2017 there are about 20 high-speed trains per day from Munich to Berlin.
 ETCS on the western part (Erfurt–Eisenach) was also scheduled for commencing operation in December 2017 but commission was delayed until August 2018.

 Germany started replacing some of its PZB and LZB systems in 2015.
 During 2014 it was planned to use a dual equipment for the four main freight corridors to comply with the EC 913/2010 regulation.
 Further testing showed that a full ETCS system can increase capacity by 5-10% leading into a new concept "Zukunft Bahn" to accelerate the deployment, presented in December 2015.
 The overall cost reduction of about half a billion euro may be reinvested to complete the switch to ETCS that may take about 15 years.
 The Deutsche Bahn expected to get further federal funding after the 2017 German federal election.
 In a first step, another 1750 km of existing railway lines are planned to be equipped with ETCS until 2023, focusing on the Rhine-Alpine corridor, the Paris–Southwest Germany corridor and border-crossing lines.

-With Germany pressing for Baseline 3, neighbouring countries like Austria intend to update their vehicle fleet, especially modernizing the GSM-R radio on the trains.
+With Germany pressing for Baseline 3, neighbouring countries like Austria intend to update their rolling stock, especially by modernizing the GSM-R radio on their trains.
 One of the last additions to B3R2 was the usage of EDGE in GSM-R. This is already widely deployed in the German rail network (including better frequency filters for the GSM-R radio equipment).